Application Dashboard

 The Hitmap chart represents the distribution of response times of completed transactions.
 The horizontal axis is the transaction end time.
 The vertical axis is the execution time.
 Transactions with longer execution times are at the top of the distribution.
 If you drag the chart area in Hitmap, the Trace analysis window appears that you can see the transaction information details.
 For more information about Trace analysis, see the following.

-• Select Up arrow icon or Down arrow icon to zoom in/out the chart from 5 seconds to 80 seconds.
+Select or to zoom in/out the chart from 5 seconds to 80 seconds.

 Active Transaction Equalizer